Top 4 Reasons to Visit Crested Butte in Fall

-A Crested Butte fall vacation means great hikes, biking, fishing and fall foliage.
+A Crested Butte, Colorado fall vacation means great hikes, biking, fishing and fall foliage.
 Sunny weather and fewer crowds make late August through early October a great time to visit the Gunnison Valley.
-There are many ways to enjoy autumn in Gunnison and Crested Butte.
+There are many fall activities in Gunnison and Crested Butte.
 We’ve compiled a few of our favorites.

 1. Gunnison and Crested Butte Fall Hikes

-Hiking is one of the best things to do in Colorado in the fall.
+Hiking is one of the best things to do on a Colorado fall vacation.
 We’ve selected three local hikes that would be great options for fall due to their sweeping views and proximity to aspen groves.

 Beckwith Pass: Kebler Pass is home to one of the country’s largest aspen groves, making it a perfect place to view fall foliage.
 All the trails on Kebler Pass are spectacular in September, but Beckwith Pass Trail #842 and the surrounding trails (Cliff Creek Trail #840, Three Lakes Trail #843 and Beckwith Bench Trail #845) see a bit less traffic than the others.
 Multiple mileage and route options are available.
 The difficulty of these hiking trails is low to moderate.

 East River: The East River Trail #634 is a relatively flat, wide, easy trail that’s fun for everyone.
 The trail is just over two miles long (just over four miles round-trip) and is open to hikers, trail runners and mountain bikers.
 Dogs are also welcome.
 Park at the Brush Creek Trailhead on Brush Creek Road, and enjoy the view of the East River valley and the peaks beyond.